TMS 9900 Breadboard or PCB System

 The TIBUG and EVMBUG system monitors provide an interactive interface between the user and the system.
 They are described on this page.

 If you are new to programming a single board computer of this type, the user manual for the TM 990/100M microcomputer provides a good introduction to the processor architecture and concepts.

 The BASIC interpreter is based on a port of the Powertran Cortex Power BASIC made for my TM 990 computer.
-BASIC is programmed in the EPROM along with a slightly modified version of the EVMBUG monitor.
-When the system is reset, a menu is displayed: press 1 to run the EVMBUG monitor, or press 2 to run BASIC.
+When Cortex BASIC is selected from the boot menu, a message similar to the following is displayed:

 [Ported from Cortex BASIC (C)1982 by Stuart Conner]